5 Ways to Make Getting Employee Feedback Part of Your Routine

 What To Do After Your Survey

-Don’t just stop with surveying!
+Don’t just stop after your survey!
 It’s critical to follow up after surveying employees.
 Employees aren’t experiencing “survey fatigue”, employees are tired of taking surveys and never seeing any action taken afterward.
 So, make sure you build an action plan into your editorial calendar.

 Comments are closed.